Charitable and Fundraising Activities

 ROSE (Rays Of Sunshine Everywhere) is a charitable organization that supports the Canadian Military.
 Tim Hortons Gift cards are donated to the Canadian Military who are deployed for peace keeping duties.

 Moorelands Baby Bundles is an outreach program delivered in partnership with Toronto Social Services to support families in need with new baby clothing, toilet articles, blankets and toys.
 The bundles are used by Public Health Nurses and social workers as teaching and outreach tools and help connect young mothers living in poverty with their communities.

 Salvation Army holds an annual Christmas Toy Drive for babies or teens.
 New, unwrapped toys are collected and donated to the Toy Drive.

 Help the Children Christmas shoe box campaign.

 TCV 50/50 Draw - At each monthly meeting, attendees can purchase tickets for the 50/50 draw.
 The money collected is split three ways: 30% to the 1st prize winner, 20% to the 2nd prize winner, and 50% to the TCV Toronto Club.

-Charities recommended by individual members and approved by the club, such as MS Society, and Gently Used Bears Collection are supported.
+Charities recommended by individual members and approved by the club, such as MS Society, and Gently Used Bears Collection receive support.